About Us

 Executive Director

-Hugh is the Chair of the Executive Committee and the official spokesperson for MSERT.
-He oversees the operation of the team and supports the individual portfolios of each executive member.
-He is responsible for ensuring that all of MSERT's actions are in line with MSERT and SSMU's constitutions and by-laws.
-Hugh works with the Director of Internal Affairs on change to all official documents to keep them up to date.
-He enforces rules and regulations outlined by the Warnings and Disciplinary Procedures Manual.
-He is MSERT's liaison with outside organizations such as other SSMU services and McGill security.
-Hugh as been a volunteer with MSERT since 2020.
+Mathilde is the Chair of the Executive Committee and the official spokesperson for MSERT.
+She oversees the operation of the team, as well as supports and coordinates the efforts of each (amazing) executive member and their respective portfolios.
+She is responsible for ensuring that all of MSERT's actions are in line with MSERT and SSMU's constitutions and by-laws, and she enforces rules and regulations within the team, as outlined by the Warnings and Disciplinary Procedures Manual.
+She is MSERT's liaison with outside organizations such as other SSMU services and McGill security.

 Director of Personnel